Aggressive Seattle Truck Accident Attorneys Ready To Represent You

 When you win 97 percent of your cases as we do, you know you’re not going to go bankrupt offering free legal services to the three percent of clients who don’t receive compensation.
 And that is exactly what we do; if we don’t win your case, you won’t owe us anything.
 If you are among the 97 percent who wins, your bill will not come due until your compensation has already been paid.
 In other words, you needn’t worry that you can’t afford us – you can.

-If you were injured in a truck accident in metro Seattle, or if your loved one was killed that way, and if you even suspect that the fault lies with someone else, contact a skilled Seattle truck accident attorney at Brett McCandlis Brown & Conner PLLC immediately.
+If you were injured in a truck accident in metro Seattle, or if your loved one was killed that way, and if you even suspect that the fault lies with someone else, contact a skilled Seattle truck accident lawyer at Brett McCandlis Brown & Conner PLLC immediately.
 We can be reached by phone or online by filling out our client contact form.
 Contact us today so that we can schedule a free consultation.
 We serve clients in Ballard, Beacon Hill, Lake Forest Park, and elsewhere in Seattle.